Injury Attorneys | Restoring LivesTM

 While 34% of medical malpractice cases are surgical errors, there are other incidents that can cause complications for a patient.
 Other types of medical mistakes can include:

 Not all incidents of medical malpractice are reported by hospitals, so it’s hard to get an exact figure for how many people die each year from physicians’ mistakes.
 One report from earlier this year suggests that over 251,000 people are fatal victims of improper care rather than victims of diseases.
 If this number is correct, it means medical malpractice is the third leading cause of death in the United States—after heart disease and cancer.

 While it’s up to the doctors to treat patients as well as they can, there are still steps you can take to ensure your diligence as a patient.
-The following are 3 tips that you should use during your treatment process in order to stay safe and healthy, and to reduce your risk of becoming a victim of medical malpractice.
+The following are three tips that you should use during your treatment process in order to reduce your risk of becoming a victim of medical malpractice.

 Before you get any kind of medical care, do some research.
-This starts with choosing your doctors carefully.
-Get referrals if you can, and consult family and friends about physicians they have used with positive results.
+This process starts with choosing your doctors carefully.
+Get referrals if you can, and consult family and friends about physicians they have used.
 Verify the doctor’s license through the medical board, and check court records to see if they have any previous malpractice cases.
 Make sure that, when you talk to them, they are respectful of rules, regulations, and especially you.

-A lot of errors can be made in the practice of medicine, but that doesn’t mean you should simply accept when your care hurts instead of helps you.
-If you believe that you have a case of medical malpractice, hold your physician accountable.
-Reach out to the medical malpractice attorneys at Wilson Kehoe Winingham for a free case evaluation.
+Errors can be made in the practice of medicine, but that doesn’t mean you should simply accept when your healthcare hurts instead of helps you.